Why ZenGo was needed

 We have been in beta for a few weeks now and have on-boarded enough users to know our app is robust and battle-tested.
 The feedback has been outstanding and we have decided to take things forward and release ZenGo to all iOS users.

 ZenGo shines in its simplicity, its obsessive focus on the customer experience and delightful design.
 We crafted something we believe you will like.
-Of course, at this stage, you will not yet find all the bells and whistles other wallets have and we support only BTC and ETH.
+Of course, at this stage, you will not yet find all the bells and whistles other wallets have and we support only BTC, ETH, and BNB.
 But this is just the beginning and things will get only better from here.
 We are committed to building one thing only: a great wallet.
 This means that without any other agenda or ICO or token to manage, all of our energy goes towards creating the (near) perfect crypto wallet.

 But unlike existing solutions, you can set up your ZenGo wallet in seconds.
 Since ZenGo is a non-custodial wallet with no password, all you need is an email to sign up.
 Thanks to advanced biometrics, you can rest easy knowing that only you can access or recover your funds.
 There is no password to lose, private key to store “somewhere safe” or be stolen.
 With the standard wallet approach, anyone with your password or private key (or mobile phone number) can access and spend your funds.
 ZenGo is a first in the industry.